 A very sensitive and pro people approach was adopted to engage locals in the sub-project activities.
-Project design and revenue record along with other project related information were shared with them in order to instil faith and confidence among them about the proposed project and its activities.
+Project design and available RoW details along with other project related information were shared with them in order to instil faith and confidence among them about the proposed sub-project and its activities.